About the Executive Master of sustainability leadership degree

-The Executive Master of Sustainability Leadership (EMSL) degree at Arizona State University will prepare professionals with five or more years of work experience to advance social and environmental responsibility.
+The Executive Master of sustainability leadership (EMSL) degree at Arizona State University will prepare professionals with five or more years of work experience to advance social and environmental responsibility.
 The program teaches organizational leadership skills through the lens of sustainability.
-This mostly online program with an immersive experience in Washington, D.C. equips graduates to drive high-impact global sustainable results for their companies, organizations, and communities through their own careers.
+This mostly online program with an immersive experience in a major US metropolitan city equips graduates to drive high-impact global sustainable results for their companies, organizations, and communities through their own careers.
 Graduates will be prepared to advance sustainability practices and strategically communicate sustainability as the gold standard for best institutional practices.
 Through the program, students focus on strategy, global context, leadership and communications.
 EMSL students also are given the opportunity to have 1:1 coaching sessions once-a-month with program faculty to help with career planning and professional development.

 The program is administered in collaboration with ASU Online